jenishpi/DockerStackTemplate/README.md

 # Docker Stack Templates for Developers
 Docker Compose Templates for Development Environments

-This repository provides Docker Compose templates for essential development tools like DynamoDB.
-These templates allow developers to quickly set up and run these services in Docker containers, eliminating the need for manual installation and configuration.
+This repository provides Docker Compose templates for essential development tools and utilities like DynamoDB, developer tools.
+These templates allow developers to quickly set up and run these services in Docker containers, eliminating the need for manual installation and configuration. and looking on web for simple tools.

 **Features**